etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 };
 ```

-You could also call a CTE or a stored procedure / function in your Sql.
+You could also call a CTE or a stored procedure / function in your SQL.

 ```C#
 DbSource source = new DbSource() {